1975 Emergency ‘wholly unconstitutional’? SC agrees to examine plea

 Senior advocate Harish Salve, appearing for petitioner Veera Sarin, said that Emergency was a "fraud" and the "greatest assault" on the Constitution as rights were suspended for months.

-Emergency was proclaimed minutes before the midnight of June 25, 1975 by then Prime Minister Indira Gandhi.
+Emergency was proclaimed minutes before midnight of June 25, 1975, by then Prime Minister Indira Gandhi.
 The proclamation was revoked in March 1977.

+The petitioner, Veera Sarin, has claimed in her plea that she and her husband were "victims of the atrocities inflicted by the then government authorities and others" during the period of emergency which was proclaimed minutes before midnight of June 25, 1975.

+"The petitioner, in a genuine desire to bring about an end to the undemocratic nightmare, infamously known as 'the emergency' seeks a peaceful closure, that can be brought only by an acknowledgment and declaration by the highest court of justice of the country in which citizens repose the highest level of confidence and faith, that the said incident was unconstitutional," the plea said.